 - Actor performance is competent but not Sora-class.
 For dialogue-heavy spokesperson ads, Sora produces a noticeably more authentic result.

-Kling O3 launched in early 2026 (the V3 → O3 rename was a real breaking change — see the Kling O3 complete guide for parameter differences from V2.6).
+Kling 3.0's fal.ai endpoints went through two renames in 2026 (V3 → O3 on April 10, then O3 → V3 again on May 23, the latter restoring negative_prompt and adding a native 4K tier — see the Kling 3.0 complete guide for the full parameter history).
 Its core strength is animating a still image: hand it a product photo, a hand-drawn keyframe, or a brand asset, and it produces motion that respects the source composition far more faithfully than text-only models.

 Where Kling wins